-- (i) states that the authority has resolved to make a change in its governance arrangements, - (ii) states the date on which the change is to have effect, - (iii) describes the main features of the change, - (iv) states that copies of a document setting out the provisions of the arrangements that are to have effect following the resolution are available at the authority's principal office for inspection by members of the public and specifies the address of the authority's principal office.
-The change has to be implemented at Annual Council. - 5.3.4 It is expected that Council will deal with the resolution to change governance arrangements in May 2023. - 5.4 Insight - 5.4.1 Not applicable for this report. - 5.5 Social Value - 5.5.1 Not applicable for this report. - 5.6 Risk Management - 5.6.1 Risks are being managed via the Governance Review project.
+- 5.4 Insight - 5.4.1 N/A - 5.5 Social Value - 5.5.1 N/A - 5.6 Risk Management - 5.6.1 Risks are being managed via the Governance Review project.
 Any escalated risks will be reported to Members via this committee as required. - 5.7 Equalities and Diversity - 5.7.1 Decision makers should have due regard to the public sector equality duty in making their decisions.
 The equalities duties are continuing duties they are not duties to secure a particular outcome.
-The equalities impact will be revisited on each of the proposals as they are developed.
 Consideration of the duties should precede the decision.
-It is important that Council has regard to the statutory grounds in the light of all available material such as consultation responses. - 5.7.2 The statutory grounds of the public sector equality duty are found at section 149 of the Equality Act 2010 and are as follows: - 5.7.3 A public authority must, in the exercise of its functions, have due regard to the need to: - a) Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act. - b) Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - c) Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 5.7.4 Having due regard to the need to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it involves having due regard, in particular the need to:
+It is important that Council has regard to the statutory grounds in the light of all available material such as consultation responses. - 5.7.2 The statutory grounds of the public sector equality duty are found at section 149 of the Equality Act 2010 and are as follows: - 5.7.3 A public authority must, in the exercise of its functions, have due regard to the need to: - a) Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - b) Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - c) Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 5.7.4 Having due regard to the need to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it involves having due regard, in particular, to the need to: - a) Remove or minimise disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic; - b) Take steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not share it; - c) Encourage persons who share a relevant protected characteristic to participate in public life or in any other activity in which participation by such persons is disproportionately low. - 5.7.5 The steps involved in meeting the needs of disabled persons that are different from the needs of persons who are not disabled include, in particular, steps to take account of disabled persons' disabilities.

-- a) Remove or minimise disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic; - b) Take steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not share it; - c) Encourage persons who share a relevant protected characteristic to participate in public life or in any other activity in which participation by such persons is disproportionately low. - 5.7.5 The steps involved in meeting the needs of disabled persons that are different from the needs of persons who are not disabled include steps to take account of disabled persons' disabilities. - 5.7.6 Having due regard to the need to foster good relations between persons who share a relevant protected characteristic and persons who do not share it involves having due regard, in particular the need to: - a) Tackle prejudice, and b) Promote understanding. - 5.7.7 Compliance with the duties in this section may involve treating some persons more favourably than others; but that is not to be taken as permitting conduct that would otherwise be prohibited by or under this Act. - 5.7.8 The relevant protected characteristics are: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, sexual orientation, marriage and civil partnership - 5.7.9 Officers consider that the proposals are an opportunity to look at how the public engage with the council and to advance engagement and to potentially remove any barriers to engagement. - 5.8 Corporate Parenting - 5.8.1 The role of members in Corporate Parenting will be outlined in the constitution. - 5.9 Consultation and Engagement - 5.9.1 A cross party member working group has been set up to look at the detail of the constitution.
-Public consultation on the ways that the public can engage with the council is underway and the results are expected to be reported to Council in February 2023.
-The consultation is live between 14th December 2022 and 25th January 2023.
-This meeting will also consider the sections of the constitution regarding public engagement taking into account the results of this consultation.
+- 5.7.6 Having due regard to the need to foster good relations between persons who share a relevant protected characteristic and persons who do not share it involves having due regard, in particular, to the need to: - a) Tackle prejudice, and b) Promote understanding. - 5.7.7 Compliance with the duties in this section may involve treating some persons more favourably than others; but that is not to be taken as permitting conduct that would otherwise be prohibited by or under this Act. - 5.7.8 The relevant protected characteristics are: Age, Disability, Gender reassignment, Pregnancy and maternity, Race, Religion or belief, Sex, Sexual orientation, Marriage and civil partnership - 5.7.9 Officers consider that the proposals are an opportunity to look at how the public engage with the council and to advance engagement and to potentially remove any barriers to engagement. - 5.7.10 The Equalities Impact Assessment was reported to February Council.